 | Change graph y-axis to probability of labor: |

-What does this mean for you and your pregnancy?
-The Labor Probability Calculator can calculate your odds of labor given how far along you are.
+What could this mean for you and your pregnancy?
+The Labor Probability Calculator can estimate the odds of labor based on how far along you are.

 The Labor Probability Graph was designed for anyone who enjoyed the Labor Probability Calculator and wanted a little more detail about the underlying distribution.
 The Graph uses a left skewed normal distribution to modal the odds of spontaneous labor.